RasppleII/a2server/docs/ivanx/a2server_wifi.md

 vary by distribution, but should be similar to [the guide for Raspberry Pi][3], with a much wider range of usable adapters.

-If those steps don\'t work, type `sudo nano /etc/network/interfaces`, and edit the file so it contains a sequence of lines that look like this:
+If those steps don't work, type `sudo nano /etc/network/interfaces`, and edit the file so it contains a sequence of lines that look like this:
 `allow-hotplug wlan0 iface wlan0 inet dhcp wpa-ssid MyNetworkName` (substitute your Wi-Fi network name) `wpa-psk abcdefgh` (substitute your WPA password, or